 Josh Allen had a terrific game for the Buffalo Bills against the Denver Broncos, accounting for four touchdowns, two rushing and two passing.
 Cole Beasley found all kinds of room to operate as a receiver, looking as formidable as Julian Edelman did when complementing Tom Brady during the Patriots’ championship runs.

 The Buffalo defense also scored a touchdown in the 48-19 road romp.

-In winning their first AFC East title since 1995, the Bills are knocking on the door of the number two seed.
+In winning their first AFC East title since 1995, the Bills are knocking on the door of the No. 2 seed.
 They only trail the Pittsburgh Steelers by one game and would capture the tiebreaker if it came into play.